 Cyclists in London are everywhere.
 They usually obey rules, but they ride very fast.
 So watch for cyclists if you want to cross the road as a pedestrian on the red light.

 By the way, traffic lights in London are too unfair for pedestrians.
-They usually allow only about 15-20 seconds for pedestrians to cross while cars that are going into the same direction have way more time.
+They usually allow only about 15-20 seconds for pedestrians to cross while cars that are going in the same direction have way more time.

 5. Rich History.